-Stormwater Management

-- 7.20 A stormwater management facility will be constructed in the southeast corner of the Ridgemont plan area. - 7.21 The stormwater management pond located in the southeast corner of the plan area will be designed as a naturalized feature both managing stormwater for the plan area and providing passive recreational functions with the inclusion of features such as pathways, seating and signage. - 7.22 The stormwater management facility should be designed to both manage the flow of stormwater from the plan area as well as provide some filtering of the water to make it suitable for nonpotable reuse. - 7.23 The Ridgemont Staged Mater Drainage Plan will be based on the assumptions and findings of the approved Trilogy Plains Master Drainage Plan (CIMA+, 2022). - 7.24 The development will employ the dual drainage system and should be designed to convey the entire storm runoff to the proposed stormwater facility in accordance with the accepted SMDP, the North Okotoks Annexation Lands MDP, Town of Okotoks, City of Calgary and AEP standards and guidelines.
+Stormwater Management 7.20 A stormwater management facility will be constructed in the southeast corner of the Ridgemont plan area.
+7.21 The stormwater management pond located in the southeast corner of the plan area will be designed as a naturalized feature both managing stormwater for the plan area and providing passive recreational functions with the inclusion of features such as pathways, seating and signage.
+7.22 The stormwater management facility should be designed to both manage the flow of stormwater from the plan area as well as provide some filtering of the water to make it suitable for non-potable reuse.
+7.23 The Ridgemont Staged Mater Drainage Plan will be based on the assumptions and findings of the approved Trilogy Plains Master Drainage Plan (CIMA+, 2022) and the North Okotoks Annexation Lands MDP.
+7.24 The development will employ the dual drainage system and should be designed to convey the entire storm runoff to the proposed stormwater facility in accordance with the accepted SMDP, the North Okotoks Annexation Lands MDP, Town of Okotoks, City of Calgary and AEP standards and guidelines.

 7.25 The water quality of the storm runoff from the development will be treated by the forebay and main pond body, and will meet applicable standards including Alberta Health Services and the levels as prescribed in the current version of the Town of Okotoks General Design & Construction Specifications.
-7.26 The development design should provide a continuous escape route for stormwater, typically via the road network.
-The outlet and emergency escape route from the proposed Stormwater Management Facility (SWMF) will be directed towards the Crystal Ridge Golf course ponds.
-7.27 Low Impact Development (LIDs) and Best Management Practices (BMPs) shall be used in the proposed development to achieve the overall goal of stormwater management and volume control in addition to the centralized system (i.e. the Storm Park).

-7.28 A separate geotechnical study within the proposed pond area will be conducted to assess the suitability of on-site material use as storm pond liner, the hydrogeological impacts of the pond and the slope stability.
+7.26 Low Impact Development (LIDs) and Best Management Practices (BMPs) shall be used in the proposed development to achieve the overall goal of stormwater management and volume control in addition to the centralized system (i.e. the Storm Park).
+Recommendations for potential LID application is detailed in the Staged Master Drainage Plan (SMDP).
+7.27 A separate geotechnical study within the proposed pond area will be conducted to assess the suitability of on-site material use as storm pond liner, the hydrogeological impacts of the pond and the slope stability.
+7.28 Ridgemont shall incorporate water re-use and stormwater use totaling a minimum of 6250 cubic metres per year per quarter section.
+Irrigation within the development shall be prioritized with other uses subject to stormwater supply availability.